-The Art Institutes's designers took us on an inspirational journey to discover what fashion means to them at New York Fashion Week
+The Art Institutes's designers took us on an inspirational journey to discover what fashion means to them

 The Art Institutes showcased 9 designers at The Arc for NYFW.
 Each designer this year had a very unique fashion aesthetic bringing very different looks to the runway.
 The season's theme was "Destinations" and each designer took us on an inspirational journey to discover what fashion means to them.